linode/docs/docs/guides/development/next-js/next-js-with-typescript/index.md

 And, like React, Next.js gives you the ability to create applications ranging from static, single-page applications to full-stack, dynamic websites.

-Learn more about what Next.js has to offer and how it compares to base React in our guide **Getting Started with Next.js**.
+Learn more about what Next.js has to offer and how it compares to base React in our **Getting Started with Next.js** guide.

 ### Why TypeScript?